mkaszubowski/reefpoints/source/posts/2016-05-27-narwin-pack-the-postcss-package.md

 # 6. autoprefixer

 One of the most used tools by HTML/CSS developers is autoprefixer.
-Before having autoprefixer as a PostCSS plugin, we would go to [caniuse.com] to see what CSS rules still needed browser prefixes.
+Before having autoprefixer as a PostCSS plugin, we would go to [caniuse.com](http://caniuse.com/) to see what CSS rules still needed browser prefixes.
 Even developers who don’t use PostCSS use the autoprefixer plugin in their projects.

-Now, we have a plugin that looks at our CSS and searches for what prefixes are needed and adds them into the compiled CSS file according to how it’s configured.
-Autoprefixer also lets us configure custom browser support.
+Now, we have a plugin that looks at the CSS and searches for what prefixes are needed.
+Then adds them into the compiled CSS file according to how it’s configured.
+Autoprefixer lets us configure custom browser support.

 Example with autoprefixer: